patternfly/patternfly-elements/elements/pfe-tabs/README.md

 </pfe-tabs>
 ```

-*Note:* This feature is not supported in IE11.

 ## Using the URL to open a specific tab

 By default, `pfe-tabs` will read the URL and look for a query string parameter